Being on The Open Performance Team…

 Team Selection Process and Deadlines

-The panel who will decide on the athletes to join Base5’s Open Performance Team will include team coaches (Andrew Wilson, Matt Johnson, Len Chong) and the owner of Base5 (Dan Poggi).
+The panel who will decide on the athletes to join Climb Base5’s Open Performance Team will include team coaches (Andrew Wilson and Len Chong) and the gym owner (Daniel Poggi).

 Apply Now - Application Form